stack-spot/runtime-rollback-action/README.md

-# runtime-manager-action
+# runtime-rollback-action

-GitHub action to authenticate and consume StackSpot Runtime API.
+GitHub action to authenticate and consume StackSpot Runtime API to perform self-hosted rollback to a target version or tag.

 _**Note**: This action is supported on all runners operating systems (`ubuntu`, `macos`, `windows`)_